- Racial and Ethnic Health Disparities with Dr. Ronica Rooks

 According to the CDC, health disparities are "preventable differences in the burden of disease...that are experienced by socially disadvantaged populations."

-Ronica Rooks, an associate professor of health and behavioral sciences at CU-Denver, joins to discuss racial and ethnic health disparities affecting older adults.
+Ronica Rooks, a professor of health and behavioral sciences at CU-Denver, joins to discuss racial and ethnic health disparities affecting older adults.
 Gentrification and social determinants of health are explored, as well as Rooks' studies on working and volunteering as strategies to stave off dementia risk.